The NMSU System Academic Regulations

 Students should file the Program of Study Form once they have:

-- Completed 12 graduate credits while at NMSU that are beyond the master’s degree
+- Completed 1 year of enrollment while at NMSU that are beyond the master’s degree

 - Successfully completed the qualifying examination